wp-plugins/faster-with-stats/readme.txt

 It doesn't sound a lot, but here is what happens when a user visits your web page:<br>
 Default theme in Classipress uses 3 tabs on front page and on every tab there are 10 ads by default.
 So this means that there will be 30 selects only on this table for every customer and this is a big impact on SQL server.

-Classipress, Clipper or Jobroller child theme is required to be installed on your Wordpress for this plugin to work.
+Classipress, Clipper or Jobroller child theme is required to be installed on your WordPress for this plugin to work.

 == Installation ==

-1. Extract the folder into your wordpress plugins directory
+1. Extract the folder into your WordPress plugins directory
 2. Enable the plugin
 3. Config the plugin under Settings->Faster with Stats